$50 Off Any Repair

 We covered the initial steps you can take to troubleshoot when the AC doesn’t turn on.

-When you think about what the fan motor does, it’s no wonder it’s one of the most often repaired or replaced parts.
+When you think about what the fan motor does, it’s no wonder it’s one of the most often-repaired or replaced parts.

-The fan motor receives a lot of wear and tear, so it makes sense to assume trouble when you don’t have air flowing.
-A savvy DIYer can troubleshoot a fan motor issue.
-However, it’s best to call a qualified HVAC technician to repair or replace the motor.
+The fan motor takes a lot of wear and tear, so it makes sense to assume trouble when air isn’t flowing.

 Do You Have a Clogged AC Drain Line?